-Julia Tuttle Causeway and the Venetian Causeway connect Sunset Islands to the mainland.
-Public transportation is a reliable form of transportation in Miami Beach.
+From North Bay Road, you can drive to Julia Tuttle Causeway and the Venetian Causeway to get to mainland Miami Public transportation is a reliable form of transportation in Miami Beach.
 Many Metrobus lines connect to downtown Miami and the Metrorail.
 The Metrobus is also popular among commuters.

 There’s also the Airport-Beach Express, a direct-service bus line that brings passengers from Miami International Airport to various points in South Beach.